ClusterHQ/flocker/docs/kubernetes-integration/manual-install.rst

 Next step
 =========

-:ref:`Try a tutorial <kubernetes-tutorials>` to kick the tyres on your Flocker cluster with Kubernetes!
+:ref:`Try a tutorial <kubernetes-tutorials>` to kick the tires on your Flocker cluster with Kubernetes!